 - Amount to be wired and the currency.

 When making a local money transfer, use the ABA routing number for your TD Bank branch’s state or region.
-The TD Bank RN is 031101266 mostly used for domestic wire transfers.
-If you are making an international wire transfer in US dollars, use 031101266 and the SWIFT code NRTHUS33XXX.
+The TD Bank RN is 031101266, mainly used for domestic wire transfers.
+If you make an international wire transfer in US dollars, use 031101266 and the SWIFT code NRTHUS33XXX.
 In the United States, banks don’t use IBANs.

-Credit unions like RBFCU Routing Number, UCCU Routing Number, BECU Routing Number would usually need a third party bank like Chase Routing Number, Wells Fargo Routing Number, and Citibank Routing Number for international wire transfers.
+Credit unions like RBFCU Routing Number, UCCU Routing Number, BECU Routing Number would usually need a third party bank like Chase Routing Number, Wells Fargo Routing Number, and Citibank Routing Number international wire transfers.
 These are often the bigger banks that operate internationally.

 International wire transfers in foreign currency from TD Bank